Farm Therapy: A Natural Approach to Improve Sensory Integration

 • Children with physical challenges or self-regulation issues can improve the grading of their movements by scattering chicken scratch gently enough not to startle the chickens, or by gathering eggs from underneath a hen without disturbing her.
 They may also learn how to brush the rabbits or groom a horse.

 • For children whose therapeutic goals include improved hand strengthening and function, grasp and release, bilateral coordination, or visual-motor skills.
 Using tools can be an effective treatment.
-Cranking an old-fashioned ice cream maker, pressing cider, or churning butter, can revive lost arts.
+Cranking an old-fashioned ice-cream maker, pressing cider, or churning butter, can revive lost arts.
 It fun to learn hands on skills that strengthen the body while encouraging an appetite for, as well pride in, the end product.

 • For children with autism, helping to care for farm animals encourages relating to another being.
 Some are drawn first to chickens.
 As their relatedness improves, they often turn to warmer, fuzzier, more limbic mammals such as rabbits or the friendly farm cat.
 Other children are attracted to llamas, horses or cows, especially if the animals move slowly, in a non-threatening manner.